Rated: Explicit

 "I'm thinking!"

 The fabric of her train tore, and Lysette began to tumble through the air.
 She threw out her arms, and she could feel the magic burst from her.
 The air beneath her thickened and swelled.
 Not enough to stop her, but enough to slow her down.
 She crashed through the branches of a hedge.
-Leaves exploded around her, and she hit the ground.
+Leaves exploded around her as she hit the ground.
 Hard.
 For several seconds, she stared at the sky.
 Luckily, enough of her dress was still intact to cover her.
 That was one small blessing.
 Ladro landed beside her on his feet.

 Of course he did.